mybonk/mybonk-wiki/workshop-6/README.md

 nav_order: 7
 ---

-# Manage NixOS Containers via CLI
+# Workshop 6: Own your containers: Manage NixOS containers from the CLI

 ## Overview